 There are several factors affecting a bridge rectifier's performance such as other AC inputs voltages, heat, ripple effect, PIV peak inverse voltages.

 The input voltage to a diode bridge is given by a stepdown transformer.
 If there is a fluctuation in this or other AC input voltage then it doesn't matter if your bridge rectifier is controlled or uncontrolled, it will not provide accurate results.
 For this purpose, in industries power factor improvers (PFI) are used.
+Learn how to test Christmas lights with multimeter?

 This heat impact is directly related to the power required at output.
 The higher the current the higher the power will be, causing a lot of heat.
 To solve this issue diodes are attached to heat sinks and these heat sinks have been cooled by fans.
 As shown in the pic.
+Learn about Fluke 323 vs 324.

 In simple words, the ripple effect determines the smoothness of any bridge rectifier output voltages; the appropriate way to improve it is by adding relative capacitors.